Jackzmc/GameSaveSwapper/README.md

 ## Notes

-* Many features are in the todo list (Check Main.cs or Projects if I set that up later on).
+* Many features are in the todo list (Check the Projects tab on Github)
 * Help would be appreciated
 Created for Heavenira :)